James Hornsby School: Nicholas School

-Martin Gore and Andy Fletcher of electronic band Depeche Mode attended St. Nicholas Comprehensive and the band played their first gig there.
+Martin Gore and Andy Fletcher of electronic band Depeche Mode attended Nicholas Comprehensive and the band played their first gig there.
 Gore and Fletcher shared a class with Cure member Perry Bamonte and singer Alison Moyet.
 Nicholas was also attended by Bob The Builder and PAW Patrol creator, Keith Chapman, Screenwriter, Playwright and Director Vincent O'Connell and Conservative Member of Parliament for Rayleigh and Wickford, Mark Francois.
+From 2019 to 2024, the school was attended by several students, known locally as the “Box Lads,” one member of the group, Alfie Longworth, played football with Anton Ferdinand (the brother of Rio Ferdinand).

 Laindon School

 Depeche Mode member Vince Clarke went to Laindon School and later formed Yazoo with Nicholas Comprehensive's Alison Moyet.